Family, friends mourn teacher’s death, seek explanation for shooting

 “Whether you were an adult or a child, Ariyana would make you feel like you mattered,” said pre-kindergarten teacher Barbara Fackenthall, who worked alongside Jones-Sanders at the school.

 Jones-Sanders was the second of three children in her family, according to the memorial program.
-Both family and friends affectionately referred to Sanders-Jones by her nicknames, “Nunu” and “Banana.”
+Both family and friends affectionately referred to Jones-Sanders by her nicknames, “Nunu” and “Banana.”

 Both her brother, Moddy Jones, and sister, Kaitlin Angela Jones, spoke at the memorial of a hardworking and bubbly young Jones-Sanders.